 The two trails that offer access to backcountry camping are the Under-the-Rim Trail (22.7 miles with 8 campsites) and Riggs Spring Loop (8.9 miles with 4 campsites).
 You can not wild camp on the trail and must only do it at the designated sites.

-There are many fantastic Airbnbs near Bryce Canyon that will offer you anonymity and a chance to stay somewhere unique and more private.
+There are many fantastic places to stay near Bryce Canyon that will offer you anonymity and a chance to stay somewhere unique and more private.
 Here are some top picks in the area:

-⇒ Lake House at Bryce Canyon (in Bryce Canyon, UT)
+⇒ Best Western PLUS Bryce Canyon Grand Hotel (in Bryce Canyon, UT)

-⇒ Luxe Bryce Canyon Home w/ Fireplace (in Bryce Canyon, UT)
+⇒ Luxe Bryce Canyon Home with Fireplace, Patio and Grill (in Bryce Canyon, UT)